Thriva raises £4M from Target in an era when at-home blood testing is more crucial than ever – TechCrunch

 Speaking to TechCrunch he added: “While there are other at-home testing companies, we don’t see them as directly competitive.
 Thriva isn’t a testing company.
 Our at-home blood tests are an important data point but they’re just the beginning of the long-term relationships we’re creating with our customers.
 To deliver on our mission of putting better health in your hands, we not only help people to keep track of what’s really happening inside their bodies, we actually help them to make positive changes that they can see the effects of over time.”

-Dr Ricardo Schäfer – Partner at Target Global said: “When we first met the team behind Thriva, we were immediately hooked by their mission to allow people to take health into their own hands.”
+Dr. Ricardo Schäfer, partner at Target Global said: “When we first met the team behind Thriva, we were immediately hooked by their mission to allow people to take health into their own hands.”